srsidd/cartographer/README.md

 ```

 ### Using the json parser
-The library also has the functionality to traverse jason data and retreive a particular value embedded within the tree.
+The library also has the functionality to traverse json data and retrieve a particular value embedded within the tree.
 If the json data returned by the google api is
 ```
 {
    "results" : [